Schröder–Bernstein theorems for operator algebras

-The Schröder–Bernstein theorem from set theory has analogs in the context operator algebras.
+The Schröder–Bernstein theorem from set theory has analogs in the context of operator algebras.
 This article discusses such operator-algebraic results.

 For von Neumann algebras

 Suppose M is a von Neumann algebra and E, F are projections in M. Let ~ denote the Murray-von Neumann equivalence relation on M. Define a partial order « on the family of projections by E « F if E ~ F' ≤ F. In other words, E « F if there exists a partial isometry U ∈ M such that U*U = E and UU* ≤ F.

 For closed subspaces M and N where projections PM and PN, onto M and N respectively, are elements of M, M « N if PM « PN.

 The Schröder–Bernstein theorem states that if M « N and N « M, then M ~ N.